1.15 Provisions including Asset Retirement Obligation (ARO) and Contingent Liabilities and Contingent Assets

 Note 2.54

-During the earlier years and in the current year, certain banks had issued show cause notices to the Corporate Debtor, certain subsidiaries and certain directors seeking reasons as to why the Corporate Debtor and its subsidiaries should not be classified as willful defaulter.
-Also, during the earlier year and in the current year, certain banks have served notice seeking explanation as to why the account of the Corporate Debtor and the subsidiary company RTL should not be declared as fraud in terms of applicable RBI regulations.
-Further, the subsidiary company RTL had received intimation of order passed by willful defaulter identification committee of one of the banks for inclusion of name of RTL and its directors / guarantors etc in credit information companies (CiCs) list of willful defaulters and seeking representation against the said order.
+During the earlier years, certain banks had issued show cause notices to the Corporate Debtor, certain subsidiaries and certain directors seeking reasons as to why the Corporate Debtor and its subsidiaries should not be classified as wilful defaulter.
+Also, during the earlier year and in the current year, subsequent to balance sheet date certain banks have served notice seeking explanation as to why the account of the Corporate Debtor and the subsidiary company RTL and RCIL should not be declared as fraud in terms of applicable RBI regulations.
+Further, the subsidiary company RTL had received intimation of order passed by wilful defaulter identification committee of one of the banks for inclusion of name of RTL and its directors/guarantors etc in credit information companies (CiCs) list of wilful defaulters and seeking representation against the said order.
 The Corporate Debtor and its subsidiaries have been responding to said show cause notices and intimations, from time to time.
-The Corporate Debtor in its response has highlighted that the proceedings and the classification of the Corporate Debtor as a willful defaulter is barred during the prevailing moratorium under section 14 of the Code and protection is available in terms of section 32A of the Code and asserting that accordingly, no action can be said to lie against the Corporate Debtor for classification as fraud and requested the banks to withdraw the notices.
+The Corporate Debtor in its response has highlighted that the proceedings and the classification of the Corporate Debtor as a wilful defaulter is barred during the prevailing moratorium under section 14 of the Code and protection is available in terms of section 32A of the Code and asserting that accordingly, no action can be said to lie against the Corporate Debtor for classification as fraud and requested the banks to withdraw the notices.
 Further, certain banks had issued notices seeking personal hearing by the authorized representative of the Corporate Debtor and its subsidiaries in respect of the aforesaid matter.
 Hearings were attended to and necessary submissions were made in accordance with the submissions made earlier in the responses to the show cause notices.

 Note:2.56

-During the year, on October 16, 2023, the Hon'ble Supreme Court of India has pronounced a judgement regarding the treatment of AGR paid to DOT since July 1 999, as capital in nature and not revenue expenditure for the purpose of computation of taxable income in a matter to which the Company is not a party.
-The Company has applied for renewal of its license as stated in Note 4 above.
+During the previous year, on October 16, 2023, the Hon'ble Supreme Court of India has pronounced a judgement regarding the treatment of AGR paid to DOT since July 1999, as capital in nature and not revenue expenditure for the purpose of computation of taxable income in a matter to which the Company is not a party.
+The Company has applied for renewal of its license as stated earlier.
 The terms of renewed license regime are different from those of the licenses dealt with in the aforesaid judgement.
 Further, there have been no disallowances in earlier years, by the tax authorities, on the AGR payments claimed by the Company as revenue expenditure in its tax filings.
-In the absence of any claim by the tax authorities against the Company and/ or directions or clarifications from the income tax department in this regard, no adjustments have been made to these standalone financial statements for the year ended March 31, 2024.
+In the absence of any claim by the tax authorities against the Company and/ or directions or clarifications from the income tax department in this regard, no adjustments have been made to these standalone financial statements for the year ended March 31, 2025.

 Note:2.57

 The Company is engaged in the business of providing infrastructural facilities as per Section 186 (11) read with Schedule VI of the Act.
-Accordingly, Section 186 of the Act is not applicable to the Company.
+Accordingly, Section 186 [except of sub-section (1)] of the Act is not applicable to the Company.

 Note: 2.59